danbiocchi/oxidizedoasis-websands/docs/Software_Development_Document.md

 1. **User Authentication**: Secure login and registration processes using JWT-based authentication.
 2. **User Management**: CRUD (Create, Read, Update, Delete) operations for user accounts.
+3. **Email Verification**: User registration with email verification functionality.
-3. **Profile Management**: Ability for users to view and update their profile information.
+4. **Profile Management**: Ability for users to view and update their profile information.
-4. **RESTful API**: A well-structured API for seamless integration with frontend applications or third-party services.
+5. **RESTful API**: A well-structured API for seamless integration with frontend applications or third-party services.
-5. **Security-First Approach**: Implementation of best practices in web security, including password hashing, CORS configuration, and protection against common web vulnerabilities.
+6. **Security-First Approach**: Implementation of best practices in web security, including password hashing, CORS configuration, and protection against common web vulnerabilities.

 The system is designed to serve as a foundational backend for various web applications requiring user management functionality, with the flexibility to be extended for specific business needs.

-### 2.2 System Architecture
+## 2.2 System Architecture

 OxidizedOasis-WebSands follows a modern, layered architecture to ensure separation of concerns and maintainability.
 The high-level architecture is as follows: